milchchan/Merkurius/README.md

-Alice is Deep Learning Framework for .NET
+# Alice

+This repository contains the deep laerning library implementation for .NET platform.